Book Design

 Eat & Drink is a collection of food writer and television presenter Olly Smith’s favourite recipes and food-related stories.

 The original brief was that the book would be text only.
 This expanded into an illustrated, two-colour book.
-The client wanted the design to look like a notebook.
-This was to match the author’s writing style.
+The client wanted the design to look like a notebook to match the author’s writing style.
 Olly supplied his own hand-drawn artwork, and the client was keen to incorporate them into the design.

 Chocolate Unwrapped